free5G/free5GRAN/Readme.md

 `free5GRAN` should be available globally after installation.
 Configuration files are located in `/root/.config/free5GRAN/config`.
 There is two possible options for running free5GRAN:
 * Run `sudo free5GRAN` to run `free5GRAN` with default config file `/root/.config/free5GRAN/config/free5GRAN.cfg`.
-* Run `sudo free5GRAN CONFIG_FILE_PATH` to run `free5GRAN` with a specific configuration file.
+* Run `sudo free5GRAN RELATIVE_CONFIG_FILE_PATH` to run `free5GRAN` with a specific configuration file.

 ### Debugging

 free5GRAN writes logs in `/var/log/free5GRAN/free5GRAN.log`.
 It can be used for debugging.
-Foremost, free5RGAN writes some data files in `EXECUTION_DIRECTORY/output_files` directory (if it exists).
-For plotting those files, run `python analyse.py` in `free5gran/` git directory.
-This python script generates files that are stored in `free5gran/files` directory.
+Foremost, free5RGAN writes some data files in `/root/.files/free5GRAN/execution_raw_files/` directory (if it exists).
+For plotting those files, run `python analyse.py` in `/root/.files/free5GRAN/`.
+This python script generates files that are stored in `/root/.files/visualization_files/` directory.

 ## Testing note